 Meanwhile, Dr Rutazibwa spoke about the absence(s) and silence(s) in academic research in international development and its articulations with eurocentrism and colonialism.
 She introduced a decolonial-anticolonial methodology centred on integrity, dignity, intellectual curiosity, and generosity.
 Their arguments will be presented in future blog entries on Bliss.

-For us, one of the most interesting quotes was the statement by Olivia Rutazibwa: “Be in the institution, not being the institution’.
+For us, one of the most interesting quotes was the statement by Olivia Rutazibwa: “Being in the academy, not of the academy’.
 Rutazibwa mentioned this when one ISS student asked her how to navigate universities as institutions that do not welcome black women and people of colour in general.

 “I am where I think”